imfatant/test/README.md

     (The BBBlue's onboard WiFi is great for debugging and testing at close range if 2.4 GHz is available, but for anything more interesting, a dedicated bidirectional data link is recommended.
 Also bear in mind the type and placement of antennas that all these items use.)

     A good place to begin is this quickstart pinout diagram (save the file and open it in an appropriate image viewer for better resolution).
-I will refer to it in the following paragraphs.
+I will refer to it in the paragraphs that follow.

 ![alt text](https://github.com/imfatant/test/blob/master/docs/BBBlue-ArduPilot.jpg)